Guided Tours

 7. Production of biodiesel

-We produce biodiesel from animal fats and old cooking oil at the Lippe Plant – a particularly environmentally friendly type of fuel.
+ecoMotion produces biodiesel from animal fats and old cooking oil – a particularly environmentally friendly type of fuel.

 Find out more